citp/privacy-policy-historical/m/my/myw/mywebrewardsurvey.com.md

-> *The following text is extracted and transformed from the mywebrewardsurvey.com privacy policy that was archived on 2016-11-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119025255id_/http%3A//finermedia.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mywebrewardsurvey.com privacy policy that was archived on 2017-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170626113705id_/http%3A//survey.dealeez.com/privacy.php) for the most accurate reproduction.*

 # Privacy

-(Last update: May 2014)
+(Last update: Oct 2013)

 ### Information we gather